 At that time, you will tell the judge whether you plead guilty or not guilty.
 Always plead not guilty.
 When you do, the judge will set a date and time for a pretrial conference.
 In some felony cases a preliminary hearing will be set so the judge can determine if there is sufficient evidence to support the charges.
 The purpose of the pretrial conference is to give the prosecutor and defendant an opportunity to negotiate and possibly come to a plea, or deal, regarding the charges.
 Your attorney should always require the prosecutor to provide any relevant evidence in the case before any decisions are made.
 There may be several pretrial conferences in any given case depending upon the charges.

 Generally, a criminal defendant may retain an attorney at any stage of the case.
 However, it is imperative that the defendant retains counsel as soon as possible.
 This will ensure that the attorney has enough time to properly prepare for the case.
 If a defendant cannot afford an attorney, the court may appoint a public defender to represent the defendant.
 While public defenders are competent attorneys, they also carry enormous caseloads.
 In some cases, public defenders may not have the time or resources to give special attention to every case.

-If you are under arrest and want to know your rights immediately, call the emergency criminal line or after-hours number: 480-686-6180.
+If you are under arrest and want to know your rights immediately, call the emergency criminal line/after-hours number (480) 503-9217.